Introduction

 Part 3: Creating and Managing Connections

-Provided you have permissions in FME Flow (see Part 1), the process to create, edit, or remove a connection is the same in FME Form for other types of connection storage.
+Provided you have permissions in FME Flow (see Part 1), the process to create, edit, or remove a connection is similar for other types of connection storage.
 Please see Using Database Connections and Using Web Connections.
-The significant difference is the connection will be created, edited, or removed from FME Flow.
+There are 3 significant differences in behavior:

 - The Redirect URI must be in the format <your FME Flow URL>/fmeoauth